What is Pathological Waste?

-Pathological waste should be separated from the rest of the red-bag regulated medical waste.
+It should be separated from the rest of the red-bag regulated medical waste.
 It possesses a few qualities that may warrant different disposal procedures.
 Consider this when developing your facility’s guidelines for pathological waste collection and disposal:

 - Pathological waste, specifically anatomical waste such as organs, can be saturated or filled with bodily fluids.
 Special measures, such as double-bagging or use of absorbents, may need to be taken to prevent leakage.

 - It has to be refrigerated in order to slow down decomposition and prevent odors.
 It’s best to have it picked up promptly.